Gestational Diabetes: beyond the label

 It is generally agreed that the normal range of blood glucose for non-pregnant people is 4.0 to 6.0 mmol/L (millimoles per litre) when fasting, and up to 7.8 mmol/L two hours after eating.
 Diagnosis of non-pregnant diabetes occurs when an OGTT identifies fasting BGLs ≥ 7 mmol/L or BGLs ≥ 11.1 two hours after 75g glucose.

 The IADPSG Consensus Panel concluded that: because associations were continuous with no obvious thresholds at which risks increased... a consensus was required to translate these results into clinical practice.
-And so the new GDM diagnostic threshold was created: OGTT results of BGL ≥ 5.1 mmol/l fasting or ≥ 8.5 mmol/l two hours after 75g glucose load.
+So, the new GDM diagnostic threshold was created: OGTT results of BGL ≥ 5.1 mmol/l fasting or ≥ 8.5 mmol/l two hours after 75g glucose load.
 These levels are significantly lower than the thresholds for non-pregnant people, and the threshold is based on the average BGL values that increased the odds of a big baby by 1.75 times.
 Whilst this threshold may reduce the rates of babies over 4kg, there is no evidence that it will reduce the rate of birth/newborn complications [3].

 The World Health Organization changed their recommendations to align with IADPSG's [6].
 WHO even state in their recommendation that the quality of evidence to support this new threshold is 'very low', and the strength of the recommendation is 'weak'.
 In 2014 Kevat et al. raised several concerns about the impact of the lower threshold for Australian women, which can be applied to other populations [7].
 However, despite an initial wave of concern from care providers, consumers, maternity organisations and researchers, these new thresholds made it into clinical guidelines and practice worldwide.
 The graph below shows the impact of the implementation of lower thresholds for GDM in Australia up until 2017 [8].
 The latest available Australian data (2021-2022) [9] reports that 19.3% of pregnant women were diagnosed with GDM.